awpratten/awpratten.github.io/content/Projects/solo.md

 Since that initial release and a followup [Life is a Mosaic](https://awarrenpratten.bandcamp.com/album/life-is-a-mosaic), I have devoted more time to creatng and releasing my own music.
 No particular rules.
 Some pieces are developed songs.
 Other pieces are one offs or lucky accidents.

+** 2026 **
+I've set a goal for myself to release at least one new track every month for 2026.
+Part of the motivation is to force myself to finish some pieces.
+A large part of the motivation is to improve my music making craft.
+I honestly can't tell you now what will come of this so let's do this adventure together.

+I am only releasing the works in progress on [Bandcamp](https://awarrenpratten.bandcamp.com/album/2026) because of its more flexible ability to tailor releases.
+At the end of 2026, this collection will be released on other platforms.

 ## Media

 You can find my music on platforms such as